-Stalking is a serious offense that carries the potential for significant penalties, including jail time, probation, fines and a permanent criminal record.
-Stalking charges often go hand in hand with other offenses, such as domestic violence, making terroristic threats and harassment.
-If you have been arrested and formally charged with the crime of stalking, you need a qualified criminal defense lawyer who has the experience and the skills to help you overcome this serious charge.
+Stalking is a serious offense in New Jersey that carries the potential for significant penalties, including jail time, probation, fines and a permanent criminal record.
+Stalking charges often go hand in hand with other offenses, such as domestic violence, making terroristic threats, and harassment.
+If you have been arrested and formally charged with the crime of stalking in Camden, Cherry Hill, Lindenwold, Monroe, Glassboro, or Egg Harbor, NJ, you need a qualified criminal defense lawyer who has the experience and the skills to help you overcome this serious charge.

 When most people think about stalking, they imagine one person following another, possibly hiding in the shadows.
 While some cases do involve that sort of behavior, there are many other situations that can give rise to a charge of stalking.

 Generally, stalking refers to a pattern of malicious behavior by one person toward another, with the intent to cause the victim to be in fear of death or bodily harm to themselves or to a member of their immediate family.
 This can include a variety of unwanted behaviors, such as repeatedly showing up at the person’s place of work, making frequent phone calls or sending threatening messages, either directly or indirectly, as through a third party.